Vice News: Reception

-Lara Pendergast, deputy online editor at the UK magazine The Spectator argues that Vice News gets its strength and popularity by getting younger audiences to become more and more interested about international news in a way that traditional media has not.
+Lara Pendergast, deputy online editor at the UK magazine The Spectator, suggests that Vice News gets its strength and popularity by getting younger audiences to become more and more interested about international news in a way that traditional media has not.
 "Its videos may fail every rule in the BBC impartiality book, but they are brilliantly edited and, often, utterly compelling.
 Vice News has found young, fearless foreign correspondents to serve a youthful audience who are bored stiff by traditional outlets but are quite prepared to watch videos on their mobile phones."

 "Vice's brand image marketing as an edgy, hip outlet have helped drive its popularity with young people", says media critic Charles Johnson.
 "Mainstream media is not trusted by a lot of people, and rightly so, so they [Vice] step in and fill in", he says.
 "People see a sense of fun behind it.
 Jon Stewart is very popular, but he's an entertainer.
 Vice is something similar."

 Rick Edmonds, media and business analyst at the Poynter Institute, critiques Vice News' reporting as "raw and tasteless sometimes" and more akin to personal essays than balanced journalism.
 Other critiques mention that its work is more affiliated with entertainment than hard-hitting news.

 In a 2013 opinion piece for U.S. News & World Report, editor of the New York-based Foreign Policy Association Robert Nolan, stated that Vice's North Korea reporting was "more Jackass TV series than journalism".

 Awards

 Vice News has won four Peabody Awards for its documentary programs, The Islamic State and Last Chance High in 2015, Charlottesville: Race and Terror in 2017, and Losing Ground in 2020.
 In 2020, Emily Green of Vice News jointly won the first Pulitzer Prize for Audio Reporting with This American Life and Molly O'Toole of the Los Angeles Times for their collaboration on "The Out Crowd", an investigative podcast episode on the effects of the Remain in Mexico policy.

 In 2021, Vice News won the Rory Peck Award for "Uyghurs Who Fled China Now Face Repression in Pakistan", the Lorenzo Natali Media Prize for "Rohingya Brides Thought They Were Fleeing Violence.
 Then They Met Their Grooms.", the Online Journalism Award for "The Story of...", and two Edward R. Murrow Awards for "Say Her Name: Investigating the Death of Breonna Taylor" and "Life Under Bombs: On the Frontlines of Fighting in Azerbaijan".
 In 2022, Vice News won the Alfred I. duPont–Columbia University Award for "The Shockwave".

 From 2018 to 2021, Vice News received more News & Documentary Emmy Award nominations each year than any other organization.
-Vice News was nominated for 23 News & Documentary Emmy Awards in 2021, winning four.
+In 2021, Vice News received 23 nominations for News & Documentary Emmy Awards, winning four.